2025 Spring (mid-January start) Semester

 Should you opt to take the LSAT more than once, Albany Law School will consider all LSAT scores presented by an individual applicant, but more weight is given to the highest LSAT score.
 Test scores older than five years from the anticipated year of matriculation will not be accepted.

-If you wish to submit a GRE score, you can request one be submitted to us through ETS.
+If you wish to submit a GRE score, you must request one be submitted to us through ETS.
 The Albany Law School Code is 2946.
 You must then proceed with the remainder of our application procedures as listed on our website.
-All applications must be submitted through LSAC, and a CAS report requested for all transcripts.
+All applications must be submitted through LSAC, and a CAS report requested for all transcripts, letters of recommendations etc.

 Credential Assembly Service (CAS) Law School Report